lingling-1110/COMP2113/README.md

 ## Game Features
 - 4 Unique Room in each difficulty level: From the entrance to the final escape room, each room has its own theme and challenge.
 - Inventory System: Collect keys, clues, and puzzle pieces to unlock new areas.
-- Trap & Hazard System: Avoid random traps that can cost you HP or items.
+- Trap & Hazard System: Avoid random traps that can cost you HP.
 - Password & Riddle Puzzles: Solve math/logic riddles to unlock doors.

 Save & Load: Pause your game and resume later with full progress saved.